 “Race: Are We So Different” was hosted at the NC Museum of Natural Sciences from April 22-October 22, 2017.
-Throughout the six months, and enhanced by special programming, including cultural conversations, the Rhythm of Race special event, and a series of presentations discussing the topic of Race in our everyday lives, this exhibit reached over 70,000 individuals.
+Throughout the six months, and enhanced by special programming, including cultural conversations, the Rhythm of Race special event, and a series of presentations discussing the topic of Race in our everyday lives, this exhibit reached nearly 85,000 individuals.

 Additionally, the Museum is searching for community members and leaders to apply to be part of a Diversity Forum; a venue for those members to provide thoughtful insight and feedback into all the Museum has to offer as it relates to race, diversity, inclusion and accessibility topics.